How to Make Friends Easily at Social Events

 5. Join Group Conversations

-• “That’s hilarious!
-I had a similar experience once…”
+• “That’s hilarious—I had a similar experience once.”

-• “I overheard you talking about [topic]—mind if I join in?”
+• “I overheard you talking about [topic].
+Mind if I join in?”

-6. Share Something About Yourself
+6. Share a Little About Yourself

-• “I’ve always wanted to try that—how did you get into it?”
+• “I’ve always wanted to try that!
+How did you get into it?”

-8. Look for Common Ground
+8. Find Common Ground

 • “You’re into hiking?
-Me too—what’s your favorite trail?”
+Me too — what’s your favorite trail?”

-9. Follow Up After the Event
+9. Follow Up Afterward

-10. Practice Makes Perfect
+10. Remember: Practice Makes Perfect

 Final Thoughts